cuppajoeman/computer-setup/README.md

 How to install applications.
 If the application is gui software which autoupdates itself, install it directly from the website.
 If it is software which is downloadable through a github release or is command line only software consider installing it with scoop.

+## debloat
+* If running windows be sure to reomve any bloat: https://github.com/LeDragoX/Win-Debloat-Tools

 ## physical setup
 * chair 16in off the ground